 "Fair enough.
 What have you… " She frowned at Stephanie’s expression.
 "What…"

-Kelly looked around quickly.
-They watched as a pair of headlights moved very slowly down the ramp from the street, into the parking lot, and around the terminal building toward them.
+Kelly and Stephanie watched as a pair of headlights moved very slowly down the ramp from the street, through the parking lot, and around the terminal building toward them.

 "Come on," Stephanie said as she walked to the bus door and stepped down to the wet pavement.
 Kelly followed her, feeling that everything was getting further and further out of her control.